Naps to no naps: 9 tips to ease the transition

 Having trouble dealing with a cranky tot who has missed his afternoon siesta?
 Solve junior’s naptime issues with these tips.

-SINGAPORE: Since bubba’s arrival, there’s only one moment in any new mum’s day when she can actually do whatever she wants – when junior is sleeping.
+SINGAPORE: There’s only one moment in any new mum’s day when she can actually do whatever she wants – when junior is sleeping.

 Yes, naptimes are indeed precious when you have a little one to care for.
 Mums often find themselves using this time to pump breastmilk, catch up with the laundry, prepare meals, or perhaps even catch some shuteye themselves.